itsnsix/NSFW-Artist-Calendar/README.md

 # NSFW-Artist-Calendar
-This calendar is to catalog the many holidays that would be of interest to NSFW artists.
+This calendar is to catalog the many holidays that would be of interest to NSFW (furry) artists.
 It is currently a work in progress and contains some holidays that are not exclusively NSFW.
 If you have a noteworthy holiday you would like to add, create a new issue [here](https://github.com/nsixcancode/NSFW-Artist-Calendar/issues/new) with the name and date of the holiday as well as any hashtags or supporting material for the holiday.
 If it seems significant enough, I will add it to the calendar.

 This list is not sponsored by or affiliated with any organization.